meteor/galaxy-docs/source/app-scaling.md

 Vertical scaling refers to adding more resources (CPU/RAM/DISK) to your server as on demand.

-The issue with this approach for Node.JS applications, like Meteor, is that even after adding more CPU there is a limit to the number of requests is can process.
+The issue with this approach for Node.JS applications, like Meteor, is that even after adding more CPU there is a limit to the number of requests it can process.

 <img src="/images/app-scaling-rps-cpu.png" />